 Step 2: Learn to drive

 Focuses on controlling a vehicle in a variety of conditions, developing good habits and learning to recognise hazards.
-You must complete and record a minimum 25 hours of supervised driving in the pre-PDA section of your Learner Guide and Log Book.
+You must begin to work towards gaining at least 50 hours of supervised driving (including a minimum of 5 hours at night) in a range of conditions to be eligible to sit a practical driving assessment (after you pass the HPT).

-You must be at least 16 and 6 months to sit a PDA.
-It will determine if you are ready to move to the next step.
+You must be at least 17 years old to sit a PDA.
+It will determine if you are ready to drive independently.
 It looks at the quality of driving rather than the performance of individual skills.
 It is recommended to get as much supervised driving in varied conditions to better prepare you for the PDA.

 Learn by doing, not talking.
 The more you do, the more it becomes second-nature.